 It doesn’t seem to work, however, on Judge Rae, who berates Jenny for hanging tinsel in contravention of Oliver Cromwell’s 1643 act banning the public display of ‘monuments of superstition’.
 Cromwell also, it transpires, effectively outlawed the consumption of mince pies, and in 1647 very nearly managed to ban Christmas outright, presumably little discussed as it would almost certainly cause a outbreak of neurological short-circuitry in today’s shower of Caps Lock-shouting ‘patriots’.
 Mick makes some wry observations on what a hit Cromwell must have been at parties, adding that all of this talk of sour-faced fun-curtailment is driving him up the wall.
 You can probably guess what that was leading into.
 Except that the film takes an absolute ice age to cue in, leading to a couple of seconds of awkward silence, followed by Mick chuckling to the production team in true ‘Moss Staples has been to Ireland where he don’ dis’ tradition.

-Back at Luton, we get some speeded up film of Mick and company getting to work on a blank wall to the accompaniment of a funked-up take on Good King Wenceslas.
+Back at Luton, we get some speeded up film of Mick and company setting to work on a blank wall to the accompaniment of a funked-up take on Good King Wenceslas.
 They seem to be painting houses, and indeed there’s some amusing camera trickery showing the kids ‘walking’ in and out of the doors to Mick’s comic bafflement.
-At the end, the camera pulls out and we get to see that it’s an actually really well done Christmas scene, complete with oversized Santa.
+At the conclusion, the camera pulls out and we get to see that it’s an actually really well done Christmas scene, complete with oversized Santa.
 You can scoff at trendy do-gooders all you like, but the fact remains that some probably neither impeccably-behaved nor academically-inclined youngsters did and enjoyed doing this instead of tightrope walking over railways, retrieving frisbees from substations, or going out in pursuit of unspecified ne’er-do-well-isms while a badly aligned caption asks if you know where your lad’s going tonight, and maybe some of them were even inspired into pursuing a more artistic or socially benevolent career path as a consequence.
-And frankly, that’s something that we could do with a lot more of right now.
+Frankly, that’s something that we could do with a lot more of right now.

 You had to take your progressive views where you could find them in the seventies, though, and Magpie immediately undermines all of this good work with a spot of casual stereotyping.
 Back in the studio, Judge Rae is trying to stop Jenny and Mick from giving each other presents in contravention of Charles I’s 1906 Prevention Of Corruption Act, which they point out is unfortunate as they had some presents there for him too – some ‘Mature’ Haggis, a book called 100 Ways To Save Money, and a copy of Kenneth McKellar’s Greatest Hits.
 So desperate is Doug to get his hands on this modern day equivalent of McGold, Frankincense and Myrrh that he abandons all notions of national pride and sheepishly admits that this particular act has since been repealed.
 “Is there a law against painting walls at Christmas”, asks Mick?
 Well, yes and no.